Circular Knitting Machine

-The basic configuration of most knitting machines.
-Commonly used for single knits are circular knitting machines which pull their yarn supply from creels located either above the machine or next to the machine.
+A circular knitting machine is commonly used for single knits.
+Circular knitting machines pull their yarn supply from creels located either above the machine or next to the machine.

 To make it easier for technicians to service the creels, it is more usual to locate creels at the side.
 In this position, less lint falls into knitting elements, larger packages can be used and more feeds can be placed on the machine.
 Whether the creel is at the side or at the top the principles for circular knitting are the same.

-How are the needles arranged and what causes them to move?
 Knitting machines are designed so that each needle can be placed in a groove cut into the outside of a metal cylinder.
-Before we show you how these cylinders work, lets define the parts.
-The cuts or grooves may also be referred to as slots or tricks.
+The cuts or grooves are also referred to as slots or tricks.
 The top edge of each groove is referred to as the verge.
 These cylinders are very precisely manufactured so that the diameter measured at any place is equal.
 Machines are classified by the number of cuts per linear inch.
 This is referred to as the cut or gauge of the machine.

 - Rest – At rest or running position, a knit loop rests above or on the latch.